milesmcc/evalgen-poc/README.md

 - [ ] Compute embeddings for the generated examples to help understand diversity
 - [ ] Add related but non-violation eliciting examples to help detect over-refusal
 - [ ] Get access to a model that can generate situations for more sensitive situations (e.g., child safety, suicide and self-harm, terrorism, hate speech and harassment, etc.)

+## Next Steps

+Perhaps this approach could be the foundation of a great paper.
+Perhaps it makes sense as a collaboration between Anthropic and the Stanford Internet Observatory?
+I could also imagine using this approach to generate useful policy evals each with tens (hundreds?) of thousands of examples.